-Steve Stein is a partner in the firm's New York office.
+Steve Stein is of counsel in the firm's New York office.
 He focuses his practice on international project finance, energy and infrastructure matters.

 Steve has represented clients in international project finance matters involving the development of liquefied natural gas (LNG), ammonium nitrate, methanol, ammonia, offshore natural gas and condensate development, crude oil pipeline, refinery, copper, melamine and bauxite projects in Indonesia, Canada, China, Argentina, Chile, Trinidad and Tobago, Guyana, Puerto Rico, Qatar and Sudan.